alanphys/LinaQA/html/_sources/LQHelp9-3.rst.txt

 Radiology Tool Bar
 ==================

-The Radiology tool bar provides methods to analyse DICOM images from diagnostic radiology modalities such as CT, Fluoroscopy and X-ray.
+The Radiology tool bar provides methods to analyse and process DICOM images from diagnostic radiology modalities such as CT, Fluoroscopy and X-ray.
 The analysis is done via `Pylinac <https://pylinac.readthedocs.io/en/latest/>`_ and results are returned as a PDF report.
 No checking is done by the tests to see if the images are suitable.
 For trouble shooting please see the `Pylinac documentation <https://pylinac.readthedocs.io/en/latest/>`_.

 *  |aw| :ref:`autowindow`
 *  |iv| :ref:`invert`